Religion in State Education Policy

 Understanding state policy is a crucial component to understanding politics in the United States writ large.
 This is particularly true for education policy, which is largely driven by state policymakers and policy making bodies.
 Although policies made in state capitals are not as likely to make national headlines as those enacted by Congress in the halls of the U.S. Capitol, every year state legislatures introduce, consider, and enact many pieces of legislation relevant to education policy that have significant implications for the separation of church and state.
 Although it can be difficult to navigate so many policy actions at the state level, readers interested in the intersection of law and religion should keep an eye on what is happening in state legislatures throughout the country.♦

-Bryan Kelley is a Policy Analyst at Education Commission of the States.
+Bryan Kelley is a policy researcher who has worked for organizations including the National Conference of State Legislatures and the Education Commission of the States.
 He is particularly interested in education access and equity issues, and often writes on the intersection of public education systems and religious institutions.
+He can be contacted at bryanpatrickkelley@gmail.com.

 Recommended Citation